 Fortunately, Google My Business automatically tracks several events when you create your page.
 In the “Customer Actions” section under the Insights menu, you can see how many people visit your website, request directions to your business, and make calls to you.

 Using Google Analytics lets you see how many customers are finding this information from you online.
-A high number of online visitors means you may greatly benefit from investing in a greater online initiative such as paid search.
+A high number of online visitors means you may greatly benefit from investing in a more significant online initiative such as paid search.

 Compared to setting up your Google My Business page, getting acquainted with Google Analytics requires more effort.
 However, Google Analytics offers more powerful tools to help you learn more from your business.

 First, you should consider the design of your website.
-When a user visits your local business’s website, three things need to draw their attention:
+When a user visits your local business’s site, three things need to draw their attention:

 Secondly, your address should display prominently in your footer and on your Contact Us page.
-In some cases, you may even want to display your address in your header, along with your phone number.
-Regardless of your business’s actual physical location, you can also add a Google Maps link so your business directly pops up in a web browser.
-Anyone who clicks on the link can easily get directions to your business.
+In some cases, you may even want to show your address in your header, along with your phone number.
+Regardless of your business’s actual physical location, you can also add a Google Maps link, so your business directly pops up in a web browser.
+Anyone who clicks on the link can quickly get directions to your business.
 Tracking this event lets you get an idea of how many people use your address to get directions to your business from your website.

-Finally, you should have a contact form set up and easily accessible on the site.
+Finally, you should have a contact form set up and quickly accessible on the site.
 Use goal tracking in Google Analytics to see any time someone completes a contact form.
-This will effectively tell you how many leads, patients, or business inquiries you get from your website and how they came to your site.
+This will conclusively tell you how many leads, patients, or business inquiries you get from your website and how they came to your site.

 onclick="ga('send', 'event', 'category', 'action', 'label');"

 Be sure to replace “category,” “action,” and “label” with the names you used when creating the Goal in Google Analytics, so you’ll know exactly what goal this is tracking.